Why those funny “octal” preamp tubes? Why not use 12AX7s like every other tube guitar amp on the face of the earth?

 Can I get Amplifier No. 8 set up for 15 watts like No. 7?

 Yes, you can.
 I don’t offer that option by default, because you already have the flexibility of having killer overdrive at any volume level via the Volume control.
 If you would like this option, just let me know.
+There is no additional cost for this option.

 What is the difference between Gain Boost and Volume Boost?